The Lion King: TheatricalThe Lion King had a limited release in the United States on June 15, 1994, playing in only two theaters, El Capitan Theatre in Los Angeles and Radio City Music Hall in New York City, and featuring live shows with ticket prices up to $30.

-The wide release followed on June 24, 1994, in 2,550 screens.
+The wide release in the United States and Canada followed on June 24, 1994, in 2,550 screens.
 The digital surround sound of the film led many of those theaters to implement Dolby Laboratories' newest sound systems.
+The film also started its international release on June 24, opening in Latin America, South Africa and Israel.

 Localization

 When first released in 1994, The Lion King numbered 28 versions overall in as many languages and dialects worldwide, including a special Zulu version made specifically for the film in South Africa, where a Disney USA team went to find the Zulu voice-actors.
-This is not just the only Zulu dubbing ever made by Disney, but also the only one made in any African language, other than Arabic.
-The Lion King marks also the first time a special dubbing is released in honor of a Disney movie background, but not the last: in 2016 the film Moana (2016) received a special Tahitian language version, followed in 2017 by a Māori version, in 2018 by a Hawaiian version; and in 2019 the film Frozen II (2019) was dubbed into Northern Sami, even though Frozen (2013) was not.
-By 2022, 45 language adaptations of the film had been produced.
-The special Zulu dubbing was made available on the streaming platform Disney+ in October 2022, together with the Māori dubbing of Moana, and the special Arapaho dubbing of Bambi.
+This was the first Zulu dubbing made by Disney, and also the only one made in any African language other than Arabic.
+The Zulu language version was released in South Africa on June 24, 1994.

-Following the success of the Māori dub of Moana, a Māori version of The Lion King was announced in 2021, and released theatrically on June 23, 2022 to align with the Māori holiday of Matariki.
+Following the success of the 2017 Māori dub of Moana, a Māori version of The Lion King was announced in 2021, and released theatrically on June 23, 2022, to align with the Māori holiday of Matariki.
 Much of the Matewa Media production team, including producer Chelsea Winstanley, director Tweedie Waititi, and co-musical director Rob Ruha had previously worked on the Māori language version of Moana.
 The Lion King Reo Māori is the first time a language adaptation has translated Elton John's "Can You Feel the Love Tonight" for the ending credits.